Get competitive quotes from top companies.See Your Rates

 Travel - If you regularly travel to developing countries, particularly countries on the US State Department’s Warning List, you will pay more for insurance.

-Value of Policy - It shouldn’t come as a huge surprise that one of the largest, if not the largest contributing factor, to a life insurance policy’s rates is the value of the policy.
-As with anything, you get what you pay for; the more protection that you purchase, the higher the premiums.
+Value of Policy - One of the largest contributing factors to a life insurance policy’s rates is the value of the policy.
+As with anything, you get what you pay for.
+The more protection that you purchase, the higher the premiums.

 Weight - Obesity has surpassed smoking to become America’s largest public health cost and problem.
 Like tobacco use, obese or seriously overweight people have a lower life expectancy, which means an increased probability of their policy being paid out.
 Obesity increases the likelihood of health problems such as heart disease, stroke, diabetes, and some cancers.
 So, overweight and obese individuals can expect to pay higher rates.